magentabusiness/magentabusiness.github.io/docs/paas/subscription.md

 layout: docwithnav-paas
 assignees:
 - ashvayka
-title: IoT Hub Cloud Subscription plans definition
+title: IoT Hub Subscription plans definition
 description: Features and advantages of subscription payment model
 redirect_from: "/products/paas/subscription/"

 cancel-my-subscription:
     0:
         image: /images/subscriptions/cancel-my-subscription-1-paas-eu.png
-        title: 'Log in to IoT Hub Cloud as a Tenant Administrator.
+        title: 'Log in to IoT Hub as a Tenant Administrator.
 After logging in, go to account settings by clicking the three-dot icon in the upper-right corner of the screen and selecting "Account" from the dropdown menu;'
     1:
         image: /images/subscriptions/cancel-my-subscription-2-paas-eu.png
         title: 'Under the "Profile" tab, click the orange "Delete account" button;'